6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Introduction

+To ensure that our review encompasses the most current insights and advancements in the field of 6G, our investigation focused on relevant recent advancements.
+Therefore, we limited our selection to papers published within the last decade that specifically addressed various aspects of 6G.
+By adopting this approach, we aim to capture the latest developments and provide an up-to-date analysis of the field.

-We address four key areas for 6G: potential use cases, enabling technologies, AI technologies, and applications.
-Figure \ref{Figure:taxo} presents the taxonomy of this survey.
-Potential use cases are further discussed in three aspects including virtual reality, smart healthcare, and Industry 5.0.
-Enabling technologies are sub-divided and discussed into three main categories: innovative architectures, disruptive, and intelligence integration.
-AI technologies are discussed in terms of big data, optimization of existing algorithms, and cases of intelligent communication.
-Various 6G-based applications with respect to challenges, security and privacy, and distributed ML are also discussed at the end of this work.
-We review state-of-the-art works to address all these aspects of 6G networks and provide the user with a comprehensive overview of all the opportunities, challenges, and requirements of the 6G network.
-To ease the reading, a list of acronyms used throughout this paper is given in Table~\ref{tab:acronyms}.
+Next, we conducted a thorough examination of the titles and abstracts of the selected papers, categorizing the various aspects of 6G into four major classes.
+Our survey encompasses four key areas crucial to 6G: potential use cases, enabling technologies, AI technologies, and applications.
+The taxonomy of this survey is visually represented in Figure \ref{Figure:taxo}.
+The discussion on potential use cases further delves into three distinct aspects: virtual reality, smart healthcare, and Industry 5.0.
+Enabling technologies are subdivided into three main categories: innovative architectures, disruptive technologies, and integration of intelligence.
+AI technologies are explored in terms of big data, optimization of existing algorithms, and examples of intelligent communication.
+We also address various 6G-based applications with challenges, security, and privacy considerations, and distributed machine learning.